grimme-lab/xtb_docs/source/CENSO_docs/censorc.rst

       - default
       - allowed options
     * - threshold
-      - the threshold (kcal/mol) for δG to the lowest conformer beyond which conformers will be removed from the ensemble.
+      - the threshold (kcal/mol) for ΔG to the lowest conformer beyond which conformers will be removed from the ensemble.
       - 4.0
       - [1.0, 10.0]
     * - func